ourlifeloop/marketing/src/cms/training-faqs/how-can-i-add-a-photo-for-my-family-to-view.md

 ---
 question: How can I add a photo for my family to view?
-answer: Click on 'Photos' tile.
-On the top left, click the button on the top right that reads 'Add a photo'.
-Select the photos that you would like to be added to your gallery and then click 'add selected to family'.
+answer: "Click on the 'Photos' tile.
+On the right-hand side of your screen, click 'Add a photo'.
+Choose the photo you would like to upload from your computer. "
 isMobile: false
 topics:
   - photos